AEADataEditor/aea-de-guidance/Requested_information.md

 ## Data
 Regarding the data, enough information should be provided
-- to accurately describe the data so that somebody who doesn't have knowledge of the data can understand its principal (and salient) characteristics (INFORMATION);
+- to accurately describe the data so that somebody who doesn't have knowledge of the data can understand its principal (and salient) characteristics (**INFORMATION**);
-- to be able to acquire the data (whether by download, by contract, by application process, etc.) (ACCESSIBILITY);
+- to be able to acquire the data (whether by download, by contract, by application process, etc.) (**ACCESSIBILITY**);
-- to assure the reader (and the AEA Data Editor) that the data is available for a sufficiently long period of time (PERSISTENCE).
+- to assure the reader (and the AEA Data Editor) that the data is available for a sufficiently long period of time (**PERSISTENCE**).

 For details, see [Requested_information_data](Requested_information_data.md).

 ## Programs
-We strongly suggest
+We **strongly suggest**
-- a clear documentation of all code (within or through a README)
+- a clear documentation of all code (within the code/script files themselves, and through a README)
-- provision of a master script ("master do file", "make file") and a description of how to run or invoke the master script
+- provision of a master script ("master do file", "make file") and a description of how to run or invoke the master script in the README
 - identification of all pre-requisites (data, code, programs, software, possibly operating system)
-- (optionally, but useful) a log file - it will help potential replicators to know how to long to expect the programs to run
+- (optionally, but useful) a record of how long the code sequence is expected to run - it will help potential replicators to know how to long to expect the programs to run

 For details, see [Requested_information_code](Requested_information_code.md).

 ## Data and Code Hosting
 The American Economic Association has made supplementary materials available on its website since 2006.
-As the global popular and scientific web-accessible infrastructure has matured, other possibilities have opened up.
-Some clarification is in order.
+As the  popular and scientific web-accessible global infrastructure has matured, other possibilities have opened up.
+We comment on important features to consider when depositing code and data.

 ### Principles
 A code and data repository (or "archive") should satisfy a few criteria: